Winter hiking tipsShare on Facebook

-Ready meals are also easy and quick to cook, but the taste is not always as good as your grandma's cooking.
+Ready-made meals are also easy and quick to cook, but the taste is not always as good as your grandma's cooking.
 There are some pretty good options on the market though.
 From the Tactical Foodpack meals we tried out, at least Buckwheat & Turkey as well as Mexican Lentil Stew tasted quite decent.
-Dried fruit, nuts, and different bars are well suited as snacks.
+Dried fruit, nuts, and different protein bars are well suited as snacks.

 Make your own backpacking food: Minced meat soup

 - Fry minced meat and chop some vegetables (potatoes, carrot, onions)

 - Dry all the ingredients in a food dehydrator or in the oven